labexp/osmtracker-android-layouts/README.md

 # OSMTracker Custom Layouts

-+ This is OSMTracker's default repository for download custom layouts functionality.
-The layouts here hosted are created and maintained by OSMTracker community, new contributions are welcome.
+This is OSMTracker's default repository for download custom layouts functionality.
+The layouts here hosted are created and maintained by OSMTracker community, new contributions are welcomed.

-[Here](https://github.com/labexp/osmtracker-fork/wiki/Custom-Layouts-Repository-Structure) you can learn how contribute whit the community.
+[Here](https://github.com/labexp/osmtracker-fork/wiki/) you can learn how contribute with the community.

 ## *Available Layouts:*
 + [Hidrantes.](https://github.com/labexp/osmtracker-android-layouts/blob/master/layouts/hidrantes/README.md)